Scottish Water partners Kando for wastewater data analysis

-Scottish Water will use Kando’s data intelligence platform to address environmental issues and public health concerns arising from its wastewater management.
+Scottish Water is to use Kando’s data intelligence platform to manage environmental issues and public health concerns arising from its wastewater management.

 - Scottish Water will deploy Kando’s data intelligence platform across hundreds of its assets to help detect and address adverse events within its network.

-- UK water utilities have a concerning history of water wastage and sewage overflow, which directly contribute to a range of environmental issues and public health concerns.
+- UK water utilities have a record of water waste and sewage release, directly contributing to a range of environmental issues and public health concerns.

 - Demand for utility data technologies will be driven by increased awareness of their potential benefits and the introduction of stricter regulation around data transparency.